TanerKp/code-runner/README.md

 - reportPath: which path the test report is written to (inside the container)
 - Memory: container memory limit
 - CPU: container CPU limit
-- reserveContainerAmount: start containers beforehand to save on startup time
 - readOnly: wether file access should be possible
 - diskSize: size of disk if readOnly is set to false